kupl/ParaDySE/README.md

 ```

 ## Run a benchmark.
-Please read README\_ParaDySE in each benchmark, explaining how to compile
+Please read **README\_ParaDySE** file in each benchmark, explaining how to compile
-each benchmark and run ParaDySE in each directory.
+each benchmark and run ParaDySE.

 For instance, we can compile grep-2.2 and run ParaDySE as follows:
 ```sh
 $ cd ParaDySE/benchmarks/grep-2.2